srstevenson/vim-picker/README.md

 <p align="center"><img src="images/vim-picker.png" width=300></p>

+> [!WARNING]
+>
-:warning: _vim-picker is no longer actively maintained.
-It is implemented and configured in Vimscript as it was developed before the addition of the Lua API to Neovim, and predates Neovim features such as floating windows.
-If you're looking for a modern fuzzy picker for Neovim, [Telescope][telescope] is a popular choice_.
+> vim-picker is no longer actively maintained.
+It is implemented and configured
+> in Vimscript as it was developed before the addition of the Lua API to Neovim,
+> and predates Neovim features such as floating windows.
+If you're looking for a
+> modern fuzzy picker for Neovim, [Telescope][telescope] is a popular choice.

 [vim-picker] is a fuzzy picker for [Neovim] and [Vim].